slimphp/Slim-Documentation/docs/concepts/objects.md

 # The Environment object

-This object encapsulates the current PHP global environment, including the HTTP request method, URI, headers, and body.
+This object encapsulates the current PHP global environment, including the HTTP request method, URI, and headers.
 It also contains server variables found in the `$_SERVER` superglobal array.
 The Environment object effectively decouples a Slim application from the global PHP environment.

 [Learn more](environment)